-- 1. REQUESTS the Director General to: - a. ensure IUCN's funding processes address structural barriers by adopting inclusive, multilingual, and culturally relevant practices; - b. track and publicly report resource flows, disaggregated by ethnicity, gender and age; and - c. develop and enforce grievance and redress mechanisms, accessible by Indigenous peoples, local communities, women and youth; - 2.
-FURTHER REQUESTS IUCN Commissions, particularly the Commission on Ecosystem Management, Commission on Environmental, Economic and Social Policy, and World Commission on Protected Areas, to: - a. generate and disseminate knowledge on non-market-based approaches to biodiversity finance, with focus on practical application; - b. provide technical and capacity-building support to Indigenous peoples, local communities, women and youth, to implement and monitor non-market-based approaches; and - c. facilitate knowledge exchange between rightsholders, funders and policymakers to advance equitable biodiversity financing; - 3.
-URGES States, financial institutions and multilateral funds to: - a. integrate human rights-based approaches in their operations and establish redress mechanisms;
+- 1. REQUESTS the Director General to: - a. ensure IUCN's funding processes address structural barriers by adopting inclusive, multilingual, and culturally relevant practices; - b. track and publicly report resource flows, disaggregated by ethnicity, gender and age; and - c. develop and enforce grievance and redress mechanisms, accessible by Indigenous Peoples, local communities, women and youth; - 2.
+FURTHER REQUESTS IUCN Commissions, particularly the Commission on Ecosystem Management, Commission on Environmental, Economic and Social Policy, and World Commission on Protected Areas, to: - a. generate and disseminate knowledge on non-market-based approaches to biodiversity [and geodiversity] finance, including region-specific case studies from the Global South, with focus on practical application; - b. provide technical and capacity-building support to Indigenous Peoples, local communities, women and youth, to implement and monitor non-market-based approaches; and

-- b. provide direct, flexible and sustained funding to Indigenous peoples, local communities, women and youth; and - c. advance and report on non-market-based approaches by allocating policy and budgetary attention; and - 4.
-ENCOURAGES funders and conservation organisations to: - a. co-design funding models, with local actors, that respect human rights, and foster trust-based partnerships; and - b. monitor, disclose and publicly report financial flows, including their impacts on human rights.
+- c. facilitate knowledge exchange between Indigenous Peoples and local communities, funders and policymakers to advance equitable biodiversity financing; - 3.
+URGES States, financial institutions and multilateral funds to: - a. integrate a human rights-based approach in their biodiversity financial mechanisms and financial flows, and establish redress mechanisms; - [b. request social and environmental impact assessments before the allocation of funds, in compliance with international standards (IFC, DICER and others);] - c. provide direct, flexible and sustained funding to Indigenous Peoples, local communities, women and youth: and - d. advance and report on non-market-based approaches by allocating policy and budgetary attention; - e. provide transparent mechanisms for monitoring allocation of funds and for an accountable governance in decision making in relation to the use of funds, and - 4.
+ENCOURAGES funders and conservation organisations to: - a. co-design funding models, with local actors, that respect human rights, and foster trust-based partnerships, and ensure community-defined priorities are embedded in funding criteria; and - b. monitor, disclose and publicly report financial flows, including their impacts on human rights. - c. collaborate with national authorities in designing grievance and safeguard mechanisms to ensure alignment with national legal and policy frameworks.